 In addition, Surfing South Africa is responsible and accountable for the transformation and development of the sport of surfing.
 Surfing South Africa is an autonomous, democratically run sports organization, which is governed by its Constitution.
-It is bound by the policies and criteria laid down by Sport and Recreation SA and the South African Sports Confederation and Olympic Committee which is the statutory arm of the Ministry of Sport.
+It is bound by the policies and criteria laid down by the National Department of Sport, Arts and Culture and the South African Sports Confederation and Olympic Committee, which is the statutory arm of the Ministry of Sport.